Build an integration

 }

-9. In order to test the provider, you can use the Integration test provided.
-Open the test/integration/Crawling.MyFirstIntegration.Integration.Test/MyFirstIntegrationDataIngestion.cs file, and in the CorrectNumberOfEntityTypes method add a new annotation to indicate the expectation of receiving 10 Persons (that’s what the sample endpoint returns by default):
+9. To test the provider, you can use the provided integration test.
+Open the test/integration/Crawling.MyFirstIntegration.Integration.Test/MyFirstIntegrationDataIngestion.cs file.
+Then, in the CorrectNumberOfEntityTypes method, add a new annotation to indicate the expected result: 10 persons (the default return from the sample endpoint).

 [Theory]